Abinaya-T/FullStack-AdminTable/README.md

 # Feather - Fullstack Engineer code challenge

+## Problem Statement

 In this code challenge you'll need to create a simple admin panel from scratch.
 It would need to have a single table view to list insurance policies showcasing all the various field they may have.

 The [frontend](./frontend) part would communicate with the [backend](./backend) through a GraphQL API.
 You need to implement both.

+## My thoughts about this project

+I really enjoyed working on this project.
+The technologies(Apollo Graphql, Prisma) used here are entirely new to me and learning and implementing it step-by-step from scratch within the time frame was challenging and quite interesting.
+This project is a good start to learn some of the tech stacks used in Feather.

 ## Tasks - Checklist